os-climate/sostrades-dev-tools/docs/source/installation.md

 ### 2.2 Clone Code and Tools

 All development environments are built from a dedicated directory initiated with this repository.
-This directory will be used as root and will contain all the other necessary repositories from OS-Climate.
+This directory will be used as root and will contains all the others necessary repositories from OS-Climate.
 This root directory contains VSCode tasks and launch docker-compose files.
-This allows launching SoSTrades in docker containers and debugging webapi servers directly from the container in VS Code.
-From the repository, a script is available to clone all the repositories to prepare the development environment.
+This allows to launch SoSTrades in docker containers and to debug webapi servers directly from thus container in VS Code.
+From the repository a script is available to clone all the repositories to prepare the development environment.

-1. Clone this repository in the root directory
+1. Clone this repository in root directory
 ```bash
 git clone https://github.com/os-climate/sostrades-dev-tools
 (For SSH: git clone git@github.com:os-climate/sostrades-dev-tools.git)